openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     type Matrix = number[][] /* Two-dimensional array */

-As an object, an array is assignable to a variable of type Object:
+As an object, an array is assignable to a variable of type *Object*:

 .. code-block:: typescript
    :linenos: